Q: How do I go about selling a bike?

 Q: What happens if my bike doesn’t sell?

-A: As part of registering your bike for the sale, you leave us a cell or land number that we can reach you at so that we can call you if your bike doesn’t sell.
-The agreement to sell form also gives the option to donate it to a local cycling group.
+A: We have a 95% sale rate, it will likely sell, if you set it the right price.
+As part of registering your bike for the sale, you leave us a cell or land number that we can reach you at so that we can call you if your bike doesn’t sell.
+The agreement to sell form also gives the option to donate it to a local non-profit group.
 We only have the venue for the day, and after a reasonable number of attempts to contact you, we take the bike home.
-So, please don’t leave your bike with us and then leave town – unless it’s a super nice bike.
+So, please don’t leave your bike with us and then leave town – unless it’s a super nice bike and fits one of us.

 Q: Can I bring my kid’s bikes?